baz-scm/awesome-reviewers/_reviewers/fastify-benchmark-before-choosing-methods.md

 title: "Benchmark before choosing methods"
 description: "Always benchmark different implementation approaches for performance-critical operations before selecting a method.
 Different approaches (like array operations, string parsing, or data iteration) can have significant performance implications that may not be intuitive."
 repository: "fastify/fastify"
-label: "performance optimization"
+label: "Performance Optimization"
 language: "Javascript"
 comments_count: 4
-repository_stars: 30000
+repository_stars: 34000
 ---

 Always benchmark different implementation approaches for performance-critical operations before selecting a method.
 Different approaches (like array operations, string parsing, or data iteration) can have significant performance implications that may not be intuitive.